yebinl/reactreduxtest/README.md

+## This is react redux test app
+It covers most of the common react syntax and usage (state, props, route, virtual DOM).
+It also covers basic redux usage (storage, reducer, route).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>